 After observing the large crowds, Jesus withdraws to a mountainside and His disciples follow Him.
 Jesus then begins to teach His disciples.
 What follows in chapters 5-7 is traditionally called the “Sermon on the Mount.”

 Jesus begins the “Sermon on the Mount” with a chiasm commonly known as the Beatitudes.
 To describe the citizens of His Kingdom, Jesus repeats the word “Blessed” (Makarios) – a total sense of fulfillment.
-The central characteristic of these citizens are righteousness (social harmony) and mercy (compassionate generosity).

 The first statement (A) of Jesus’s chiasm focuses on having a realistic opinion of one’s self.